iiHaSTe/haste-lang/README.md

 and able to change_**]

 ## Features:
+- How to try it? <br/>
+Just install the repo in your device and make a folder inside the project called `dist` which has the JavaScript output.

 - They are some native **data types** like: <br/>
 > **String**: `"I'm a string :D"` <br/>
 > **Integer**: `69` (y'all need some one to wash your mind 💀) <br/>